cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Both client and server MUST validate the other party's public key(s) used for the execution of OPAQUE.
-This includes the keys shared during the offline registration phase, as well as any keys shared during the online key agreement phase.
+This includes the keys shared during the registration phase, as well as any keys shared during the online key agreement phase.
 The validation procedure varies depending on the type of key.
 For example, for OPAQUE instantiations using 3DH with P-256, P-384, or P-521 as the underlying group, validation